withings-sas/guidra/README.md

 # Cassandra Explorer

-This tool aims to provide an easy way to access the content and properties of Cassandra tables
+This tool provides an easy way to access the content and properties of Cassandra tables.

+The (long term) goal is to build a phpmyadmin for cassandra, with no java required, only CQL queries.

 ## Quick Start